signzy

 How can Signzy APIs automate your ID checks?

-Signzy provides an end-to-end identity verification infrastructure that handles government ID validation across 180+ countries.
-Our platform integrates database checks, document verification, and fraud detection into a single API that fits directly into your existing workflow.
+Signzy is an end-to-end compliance and identity verification platform trusted by 1,000+ global companies, including Fortune 500 leaders like Microsoft, Meta, FedEx, Citi, and Mastercard.
+The platform integrates database checks, document verification, and fraud detection into a single API that fits directly into your existing workflow.

-🌍 Global coverage, local compliance: Handle verification requirements across different jurisdictions without rebuilding your stack, with automatic updates that keep you compliant with growing KYC and AML regulations.
+🌍 Global coverage, local compliance: Handle verification requirements across different jurisdictions without rebuilding your stack, with automatic updates that keep you compliant with evolving KYC and AML regulations including FATF Recommendation 10, US FinCEN CIP rules, and the EU's updated high-risk third country list effective January 2026.

-🔗 Single integration point: Eliminate the complexity of managing multiple verification vendors, access database checks, biometric authentication, and document validation through one unified API.
+🔗 Single integration point: Eliminate the complexity of managing multiple verification vendors.
+Access database checks, biometric authentication, document validation, bank account verification, KYB and UBO verification, and KYC and AML screening through one unified API.

 Schedule a demo to see how Signzy integrates into your workflow and starts verifying customers in real-time.